andreypopp/reactdown/site/index.md

     published: 2017-12-01
     ---

-You can get access to document metadata by importing `metadata` name from the
+You can get access to document metadata by importing `meta` name from the
 module:

-    import {metadata} from './my-document.md'
+    import {meta} from './my-document.md'

 The metadata would be an object (JSON) parsed from YAML.